-- Food and drink price inflation has hit its highest level since April 1980, with prices rising by 14.6% over the past year, up from 13.1% in August.
-Food prices have never been higher. - The war on Ukraine has resulted in significant price hikes for fuel and grain globally, with wheat, maize, and fertiliser price particularly affected. - Food and drink prices have also been affected by the recent weakness in the pound, which has made imported products and ingredients more expensive. - The National Farmers Union have been calling for increased availability of migrant labour, following the UK's exit from the European Union, citing workforce supply constraints which have had a knock-on effect on food prices.
+- Food and drink price inflation has hit its highest level since April 1980, with prices rising by 19.8% over the past year, up from 13.1% last August.
+The war on Ukraine has resulted in significant price hikes for fuel and grain globally, with wheat, maize, and fertiliser price particularly affected. - Food and drink prices have also been affected by the weakness in the pound, which has made imported products and ingredients more expensive. - The National Farmers Union have been calling for increased availability of migrant labour, following the UK's exit from the European Union, citing workforce supply constraints which have had a knock-on effect on food prices.